 Industries all around the world transport fresh produce every day.
 The process of shipping fruits and vegetables includes plenty of planning and coordination to make sure produce arrives at its destination still fresh and ready for consumption.
 There is a strict time frame for transporting fruits and vegetables because of the ripening process most produce experiences.
 After people harvest the fruits and vegetables, they are still fresh and alive and must be transported properly to stay edible.

 Using the right shipping containers for transporting fresh produce can help improve the quality and condition of the fruits and vegetables upon arrival.
 Units like reefer containers can be a great solution for how to transport vegetables and fruits.
+Learn more about the ins and outs of fruit and vegetable transportation below.

 Table of Contents